jonathanhines/courseraGettingAndCleaningDataProject/README.md

 *It will also download the data to the local directory if it is not found* so be prepared for it to take a while if you don't already have the data set.

+For detailed description of what the script does, consult the comments in the run_analysis.R file.

 ##Results

 Final results of the script are two data frames.